anubhav-chattoraj/sanetype/README.md

 Restart IBus/SCIM.

-You can now add the `Hindi - sanetype(m17n)` input method to IBus from the Preferences dialog, and to SCIM from the IMEngine Global Setup.
+You can now add the `Hindi - sanetype(m17n)` input method to IBus from the Preferences dialog, or to SCIM from the IMEngine Global Setup.